zakenaio/ci2023dfs-p1-site-main/README.md

 #### Special Elements:
 - `#2b2b2b` for dark blobs adds a bold and contrasting visual element.
-- `rgba 126, 128, 114, 0.6` as an overlay on yoga events creates a subtle and immersive effect, enhancing the overall visual appeal.
+- `rgba126,128,114,0.6` as an overlay on yoga events creates a subtle and immersive effect, enhancing the overall visual appeal.

 ## Typography